-- Designed to protect against the fraudulent use of public funds by encouraging people with knowledge of fraud against the Government to "blow the whistle" on wrongdoers. - Individuals can file a "Qui tam" lawsuit on behalf of the government.
-The law provides for a reward in the form of a share of the recovery. - Anyone initiating a qui tam case may not be discriminated or retaliated against in any manner by their employer.
-The employee is authorized under the False Claims Act to initiate court proceedings to make themselves whole for any job related losses resulting from any such discrimination or retaliation.
+- Federal Whistleblower protection is designed to protect against the fraudulent use of public funds by encouraging people with knowledge of fraud against the Government to "blow the whistle" on wrongdoers. - Individuals can file a "Qui tam" lawsuit on behalf of the government.
+This law provides for a reward in the form of a share of the recovery. - Anyone initiating a qui tam case may not be discriminated or retaliated against in any manner by their employer.
+The employee is authorized under the False Claims Act to initiate court proceedings to make themselves whole for any jobrelated losses resulting from any such discrimination or retaliation.